Food

 Okra

-pods can be sliced, dipped in egg, breaded with corn
+tender pods can be sliced, dipped in egg, breaded

-meal and fried (a favorite here in the Southern U.S.).
+with corn meal and fried (a favorite here in the Southern

-Sauté with corn kernels, onion and sweet peppers.
+US).
+Sauté with corn kernels, onion and sweet

-Okra can also be steamed, baked, pickled, boiled or
+peppers.
+Okra can also be steamed, baked, pickled,

-stewed.
-Because of its similar flavor, it can be used
+boiled or stewed.
+Because of its similar flavor, it

 When

-sticky) juice that is an excellent thickener for stews
+and sticky) juice that is an excellent thickener for

 Remember,